 DreamHost supports DNSSEC as a registrar.
-This mean that if your domain is registered at DreamHost, DNSSEC is available for the domain registration.
+This means that if your domain is registered at DreamHost, DNSSEC is available for the domain registration.
 However, at this time, DreamHost's nameservers are not compatible with DNSSEC.
-For this reason, you must host your nameservers at a 3rd party host that supports DNSSEC on their nameservers.
+For this reason, you must host your nameservers at a third-party host that supports DNSSEC.

-Once your domain's nameservers are hosted at a 3rd party company that supports DNSSEC on its nameservers, DreamHost can complete the DNSSEC configuration as the registrar of the domain.
+Once your domain's nameservers are hosted at a third-party company that supports DNSSEC, DreamHost can complete the DNSSEC configuration as the registrar of the domain.